Waradu/keyboard/README.md

     ignoreIfEditable: true,

     // A list of elements which one has to be focused for the listener to run.
+    // The DOM needs to be ready ("DOMContentLoaded" or onMounted (nuxt)).
     runIfFocused: [emailInput, passwordInput],

     // Call preventDefault() before run.